-While the standard F-150 comes with a live rear axle, the Electric F-150 Lightning comes equipped with an independent rear suspension setup.
-With this change as well as having a lower center of gravity, should result in being at the forefront of one of the best handling trucks.
+While the standard F-150 comes with a live rear axle, the Electric F-150 Lightning has an independent rear suspension setup.
+This change and having a lower center of gravity should result in being at the forefront of one of the best-handling trucks.

 May 19th was supposed to be the official reveal, but the cover may have been blown!
 During President Biden's visit to Ford's Rouge Electric Vehicle Center, the Electric F-150 Lightning is clearly shown in the background during his speech.
 What do you think?
 Could this be the new Electric F-150 Lightning?

 On May 10, 2021, Ford officially released the teaser for the upcoming All-Electric F-150 Lightning!
 The official reveal is scheduled to be May 19th at 9:30 PM/ET at their Dearborn, Michigan headquarters.
 To hype up this major event, Ford is creating many different ways to tune into this reveal as well as hosting many different in-person events around the country (some of which are in Las Vegas & Times Square).
 Check out Ford's teaser video below, and we hope you are as excited about the resurrection of the F-150 Lightning as we are!